garybgenett/gary-os/README.md

 ### PXE ########################################################################
 [PXE]: #pxe

-In a networked environment, one or more machines can boot GaryOS from a central server.
+In a networked environment GaryOS can boot from a central server.
 This is often used in labs or environments where centralized management of infrastructure is critical.

-Both the GaryOS [Kernel] and the GRUB 'x86_64.efi' file in [Boot] can be loaded directly from PXE.
-The GRUB image will automatically select and load GaryOS from the server by default, but can also be used to provide additional boot options.
+Both the GaryOS [Kernel] and the GRUB 'x86_64.efi' file in [Boot] (see [GRUB]) can be loaded directly from PXE.
+The GRUB image will automatically select and load GaryOS from the server, and will also pass any additional boot parameters to the [Linux Kernel] directly from the PXE server configuration.

 DHCPd and TFTPd are included in GaryOS.
 An example DHCPd configuration is below.
 GRUB must be used as the 'filename' in order to pass Linux kernel